mosip/inji-vc-renderer/kotlin/Readme.md

               }
           }
       ```
- - For both cases, render method type should be `TemplateRenderMethod` and render suite should be `svg-mustache`.
+ - Render method type should be `TemplateRenderMethod` and render suite should be `svg-mustache`.
+- Note : Embedded SVG Template and hosting render method as jsonld document are not supported in this library.
+Hosting the SVG Template as URL is supported.

 #### Preprocessing the SVG Template

 ##### QR Code Placeholder
-  - If the SVG Template has `{{/qrCodeImage}}` placeholder, it will generate the QR code using Pixelpass library and replace the placeholder with generated QR code image in base64 format.
+  - If the SVG Template has `{{/qrCodeImage}}` , it will generate the QR code using Pixelpass library and replace the placeholder with generated QR code image in base64 format.
     - Example:
         ```
         val vcJson = {"credentialSubject" : "id": "did:example:123456789", "name": "Tester"}

-        val svgTempalte = "<svg>{{/qrCodeImage}}</svg>"
+        val svgTempalte = "<svg><image id = "qrCodeImage" href="{{/qrCodeImage}}"</svg>"

-        //result => <svg><image href="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAMgAAADICAYAAACtWK6eAAAABmJLR0QA/wD/AP+gvaeTAAAIKklEQVR4nO3de5QdZZnv8e9M7MzMzM7szszM7s"
+        //result => <svg><image id = "qrCodeImage" href="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAMgAAADICAYAAACtWK6eAAAABmJLR0QA/wD/AP+gvaeTAAAIKklEQVR4nO3de5QdZZnv8e9M7MzMzM7szszM7s"

+- Note: It is mandatory to have `id` field in the `<image>` as `qrCodeImage` and placeholder as `{{/qrCodeImage}}` to generate the QR code.

 ##### Handling Render Property
   - If the `template` field is an object and has `renderMethod` property.
 Property in the `renderMethod` will be taken into consideration for further processing and rest of the fields placeholders will be replaced with empty string.
     - Example: